Roberto Carlos Cortés

 Roberto Carlos Cortés Restrepo (born 20 June 1977) is a Colombian former footballer who previously played as a defender for Independiente Medellín.

-Cortés played most of his career to date with Independiente Medellín where he was part of the Championship winning team in 2002-II.
+Cortés played most of his career with Independiente Medellín, where he was part of the Championship-winning team in 2002-II.

 Cortés played 25 times for the Colombia national team between 1999 and 2003.
 His most famous achievement was helping them to win their first ever Copa América in 2001.